-Stop Paying for Status!
-23 Overpriced Items That Aren’t Worth It
+23 Expensive Items That Aren’t Worth the Price Tag

 The average American spends over $18,000 every year on non-essential goods and services.
-That’s not rent, not bills, not groceries, just extra purchases that feel harmless but stack up into a mountain of wasted money.
+That’s not rent, not bills, not groceries, just overpriced stuff that feels harmless but stacks up into a mountain of wasted money.

 Ready to take back control?
 Let’s get into it.